Intercontinental and transoceanic fixed links: The Dardanelles

 The Çanakkale 1915 Bridge opened in 2022, crossing the strait between the cities of Gelibolu and Lapseki.

-Kerch Strait

-The Crimean Bridge is a pair of parallel bridges constructed by the Russian Federation, to span the Strait of Kerch between the Taman Peninsula of Krasnodar Krai (Russia) and the Kerch Peninsula of Crimea.
-The bridge complex provides for both vehicular traffic and for rail.

 Africa to Asia

 Suez Canal Bridge

 The Mubarak Peace Bridge, also known as the Egyptian-Japanese Friendship Bridge, Al Salam Bridge, or Al Salam Peace Bridge, is a road bridge crossing the Suez Canal at El-Qantara, whose name means "the bridge" in Egyptian Arabic.
 The bridge links the continents of Africa and Asia.

 Saudi–Egypt Causeway

 The Saudi–Egypt Causeway is a proposal for a causeway and bridge between the Sinai Peninsula in Egypt and the northern part of Saudi Arabia.
 This would provide a direct road route between Egypt and Saudi Arabia without going through Israel or Jordan.
 A causeway faces considerable political hurdles as the disruption of Israeli shipping access to the Red Sea was seen as a casus belli by Israel ahead of the Six-Day War.
 There is a car ferry between Safaga, Egypt and Duba, Saudi Arabia.
 The two uninhabited islands in the strait (Tiran island and Sanafir island), which might be used for a bridge, tunnel or causeway, were disputed between Egypt and Saudi Arabia until President Abdel Fatah al-Sisi of Egypt officially ceded them to Saudi Arabia in 2016/2017.
 The potential construction of a fixed link was cited in some media reports as contributing to the cession.